b-rodrigues/fput/manuscript/tidyverse.md

   full_join(pwt, by = c("country", "year"))
 ```

-Let’s see which countries and years are included:
+Let's see which countries and years are included:

 ``` sourceCode r
 gas_pwt_full %>%